Immersive Virtual Reality and Exercise Programs in Multiple Sclerosis

 SPECIFIC OBJECTIVES:

-METHODOLOGY: An exploratory, pre-feasibility, single-arm, single-cohort study will be conducted at the AVEMPO patient association (Vigo, Spain).
-The intervention will consist of an 8-week supervised virtual rehabilitation program, with two weekly sessions on alternate days, in addition to the standard rehabilitation prescribed by the AVEMPO clinical team (physiotherapy, occupational therapy, and cognitive training sessions).
-An inmersive virtual reality (IVR) boxing exercise videogame will be used, administered via a virtual reality headset.
-In accordance with clinical guidelines for IVR, and given the exploratory nature of the study, sessions will be intentionally brief (10 minutes) to minimize cybersickness and excessive fatigue.
-Assessments will be conducted at baseline (week 0) and immediately after the intervention (week 8).
+METHODOLOGY: A randomized controlled trial with two arms (experimental group and control group.
+The study will be conducted at the ACEM patient association (Santiago de Compostela, Spain).
+The intervention will consist of an 6-month supervised virtual physiotherapy program, with two weekly sessions on alternate days, in addition to the standard rehabilitation prescribed by the ACEM clinical team (physiotherapy, occupational therapy, and cognitive training sessions).
+An inmersive virtual reality (IVR) body combat exercise videogame will be used, administered via a virtual reality headset.
+In accordance with clinical guidelines for IVR, sessions will be intentionally brief (10 minutes) to minimize cybersickness and excessive fatigue.
+Assessments will be conducted at baseline (week 0) and immediately after the intervention (week 24).
 Demographic and clinical data will also be collected, including sex, age, comorbidities, disease duration, MS subtype, and pharmacological treatment.
 Assessments will be conducted at the patient association and in the Neurology Department of the referral hospital.
-Feasibility and safety assessments will be performed at the patient association by the supervising physiotherapist, while the remaining assessments will be completed at the hospital by a neurologist specializing in MS (without blinding due to the single-group design and small setting).
+Physical capacities assessments will be performed at the patient association supervising by physiotherapist, while the remaining assessments will be completed at the hospital by a neurologist specializing in MS (with blinding).
 The content of the assessments will be:

 Patient characteristics: an ad hoc registration form that will include data on age, sex, years since diagnosis, MS subtype, and pharmacological treatment.